tseccull/spectools/README.md

 See `stack.py` description; this mode works in an identical way to that.

 "Summing" Operation":
-For some brigh targets its necessary to take very short exposures to avoid saturating the sensor.
+For some bright targets it's necessary to take very short exposures to avoid saturating the sensor.
 Exposures shorter than ~ 5 s are short enough that frame-to-frame variation in the spectral continnum can be caused by the movement of the PSF center across the slit that results